SparkDevNetwork/Rock/Installers/RockInstaller/readme.txt

             'ON [PRIMARY]'

 ___ 10.
-Zip the file into a new file named 'sql-latest.sql'
+Zip the file into a new file named 'sql-latest.zip'

 ___ 11.
 Move copy of zip to ./Installers/RockInstaller/Install Versions/vX.Y.Z/ so that
         it will be in source control